slaclab/pysmurf/README.SmurfProcessor.md

   - The incoming SMuRF packets must have a number of channel equal or greater to the maximum channel defined in the `toneChannels` list.
 - Each device start disabled by default.
 It must be manually enabled by setting `Disable` to `False`.
 - The variable `Band` indicates which 500MHz band the device is working on, with and index going from 0 to 7.
 - The `toneFrequencies` frequency list only accepts frequencies inside the corresponding 500MHz band.
-The frequencies are expressed in GHz.
+The frequencies are expressed in `MHz`.
 - The variable `NumChannels` indicates how many channels the incoming SMuRF packets have.
 - The variable `FrameCnt` indicates how many valid packets has been received by the device; and the variable `BadFrameCnt` indicates how many bad frames has been rejected.
 Both counters can be clear using the `clearCnt` command.